li-brandon/todoist-ai-ranker/README.md

 1. **Fetch Tasks**: Retrieves all active tasks from Todoist (with optional filtering)
 2. **AI Analysis**: Sends task details to OpenAI for intelligent prioritization
+   - **Batching**: Tasks are processed in batches of 20 to handle large lists efficiently and avoid token limits.
 3. **Priority Mapping**: Converts AI scores (0-100) to Todoist priorities:
    - **P1 (Urgent)**: Critical, time-sensitive tasks
    - **P2 (High)**: Important tasks with near-term deadlines